Performative Learning Theory: Generalization Bounds on Performative Predictions

 The previous section provides a conceptual understanding of what generalization means in a performative world.
 We now turn to a technical embedding of performativity into statistical learning theory \citep{vapnik1968uniform,vapnik1991principles,vapnik1998statistical,vapnik2013nature}.
-We answer \RQref{rq:1}--\RQref{rq:3} under minimal assumptions on the nature of performative shifts.
-In fact, besides compact $\Theta$, our bounds only require a subset of those in the original PP setup.
-Specifically, we do not assume any particular functional form of $\mathrm{Tr}$ like, e.g., \citet{mendler2022anticipating,kirev2025pac}.
-The price we pay for this generality is the fact that our bounds are looser than they would be otherwise (yet insightful, see Corollary~\ref{cor:improve}).
+We answer \RQref{rq:1}--\RQref{rq:3} under a generic assumption on the nature of performative shifts, namely Wasserstein sensitivity of the transition map $\mathrm{Tr}$ (Condition~\ref{cond:tr-sensitive}).
+This assumption has been used consistently throughout the literature\footnote{See Definition 3.1 in \citet{perdomo2020performative}, Equation (A1) in \citet{miller2021outside}, Definition 1 in \citet{brown2022performative}, the even more restrictive (A1) in \citet{mofakhami2023performative}, Assumption 3.1(d) in \citet{li2025statistical}, Definition 1 in \citet{mendler2020stochastic}, Assumption 1.2 in \citet{w-2}, Assumption A3 in \citet{w-3}, Assumption 2 in \citet{w-4}, Assumption 2.2 in \citet{w-5}, Condition W1 in \citet{w-6}, Definition 2.3 in \citet{w-7},} and we refer to \citet{w-8} for a discussion of its generality as well as to Section~\ref{sec:job-trainings} for an illustration of this assumption in the context of running example (B).\footnote{In the running example (A) of routing apps, Wasserstein sensitivity would, e.g., mean that the next-round traffic behavior is generated by a Markov kernel that is Lipschitz in both $z$ and $\theta$.
+This is one type of response studied in routing settings where recommendation changes induce bounded changes in traffic behavior. \citep{cabannes2019capturing,benenati2024probabilistic}} Specifically, we do not assume any particular functional form of $\mathrm{Tr}$ like, e.g., \citet{mendler2022anticipating,kirev2025pac}.
+The price we pay for this generality is the fact that our bounds are looser than they would be otherwise (yet still insightful, see Corollary~\ref{cor:improve}).
 To address this, we will include more conditions to obtain tighter bounds later.
-To begin with, however, we only need the following subset of conditions in \citet{perdomo2020performative,brown2022performative}: \begin{condition} The loss \(\ell(z, \theta)\) is \(\gamma\)-strongly convex in $\theta$. \end{condition} \begin{condition} The transition map $\mathrm{Tr}$ is $(\varepsilon, p)$-jointly sensitive for some \(\varepsilon > 0\) and some $1 \le p \le 2$.
-That is, $W_p(\mathrm{Tr}(d,\theta), \mathrm{Tr}(d',\theta')) \leq \varepsilon W_p(d,d') + \varepsilon \| \theta - \theta'\|_2$, where $W_p$ denotes the $p$-Wasserstein distance. \end{condition} \begin{condition} The loss function $\ell(z, \theta)$ and the hypothesis space $\mathcal{F}$ are chosen such that $\ell(z, \theta)$ is $\kappa$-continuously differentiable with respect to parameters $\theta$.
-That is, at every $z \in \mathcal Z$, the gradient $\nabla_{\theta} \ell(z, \theta)$ exists and is $\kappa$-Lipschitz continuous (with respect to the $L_2$ norm on domain and codomain) in each of $\theta$ and~$z$.\footnote{This is also a non-vacuous condition on the hypothesis space $\mathcal F$ in case of $\ell(z, \theta) = \ell (y, f_\theta(x))$, in particular, on the parameter mapping $\theta \to f_\theta$.} \end{condition}
+To begin with, however, we only need the following subset of conditions in \citet{perdomo2020performative,brown2022performative}:\footnote{While Conditions~\ref{cond:loss-lipschitz-convex} and~\ref{cond:tr-sensitive} are used throughout \citet{perdomo2020performative,brown2022performative}, Condition~\ref{ass-cont-diff-feat-param} is only required for Theorem~4.3 and Corollary~5.1 in \citet{perdomo2020performative} and Theorem~5 and~6 in \citet{brown2022performative}.} \begin{condition} The loss \(\ell(z, \theta)\) is \(\gamma\)-strongly convex in $\theta$. \end{condition} \begin{condition} The transition map $\mathrm{Tr}$ is $(\varepsilon, p)$-jointly sensitive for some \(\varepsilon > 0\) and some $1 \le p \le \max \{ 2, \nu/2\}$.
+That is, $W_p(\mathrm{Tr}(d,\theta), \mathrm{Tr}(d',\theta')) \leq \varepsilon W_p(d,d') + \varepsilon \| \theta - \theta'\|_2$, where $W_p$ denotes the $p$-Wasserstein distance. \end{condition} \begin{condition} The loss $\ell(z, \theta)$ is $L_\ell$-Lipschitz in~$z$ and $\kappa$-continuously differentiable with respect to~$\theta$---i.e., at every $z \in \mathcal Z$, the gradient $\nabla_{\theta} \ell(z, \theta)$ exists and is $\kappa$-Lipschitz continuous (with respect to the $L_2$ norm on domain and codomain) in each of $\theta$ and~$z$. \end{condition}